Knowledge base

 - Click on the button Confirm to validate the change.

-This guide explains how to access the configuration of a Infomaniak Web site to display technical information such as the PHP, Apache version or the activated PHP extensions and modules.
+This guide explains how to access the configuration of an Infomaniak Web site to display technical information such as the PHP, Apache version, or the activated PHP extensions and modules.

 View the site's technical information